Racing to King George Falls 💦

 ©SEABOURN | 📷 S. Martin

-The last light.
+This is the last light.

-The last sunset, for talent.
+And the last sunset, for talent.

 Back to Akiko.